recjo/c-sharp/README.md

 # C#
 projects developed with C# using Visual Studio

-## UPS Return Labels
+## UPS Return Labels (Dependency Injection, Factory Pattern, Provider Model)

-* [UPS Return Labels](/ShipCarriers) - This project connects to UPS Rest API to create a shipping return label in the browser.
+* [UPS Return Labels](/ShipCarriers) - This project consumes the UPS Rest API to create a shipping return label in the browser.
+It uses dependency injection, the factory pattern and provider model.

+## Swagger API (Recursion)

+* [Swagger API](/Swagger) - This project uses recursion to parse the complex JSON object returned by the Swagger api.

 ## Unit Tests